rasmusab/officialcocktails/officialcocktails.com/content/cocktails/old_fashioned.md

 ![](/cocktail-images/old_fashioned.jpeg)

-## Directions for how to make a Old fashioned
+## Directions for how to make the Old fashioned

 1. Place a sugar cube in an old fashioned glass.
 2. Saturate the sugar cube with a few dashes of Angostura bitters.